-The Asset Monitor has agreed, subject to due receipt of the information to be provided by the Servicer to the Asset Monitor, to conduct tests in respect of the arithmetical accuracy of the calculations performed by the Servicer, prior to service of a Notice of Default, on the Calculation Date immediately prior to each anniversary of the Programme Closing Date with a view to confirmation of compliance by the Issuer with the

-Statutory Tests or the Amortisation Test, as applicable, on that Calculation Date.
-If and for so long as the long-term ratings of the Issuer or the Servicer are below Baa3 Moody's or BBB- by Fitch or BBB(low) by DBRS, respectively) or following the occurrence of an Issuer Event, the Asset Monitor will, subject to receipt of the relevant information from the Servicer within the agreed timeframe, be required to conduct such tests following each Calculation Date.
+The Asset Monitor has agreed, subject to due receipt of the information to be provided by the Servicer to the Asset Monitor, to conduct tests in respect of the arithmetical accuracy of the calculations performed by the Servicer, prior to service of a Notice of Default, on the Calculation Date immediately preceding each anniversary of the Programme Closing Date with a view to confirmation of compliance of the arithmetical accuracy or otherwise of such calculations.
+If and for so long as the long-term ratings of the Issuer or the Servicer are below Baa3 by Moody's or BBB- by Fitch, respectively) or following the occurrence of an Issuer Event, the Asset Monitor will, subject to receipt of the relevant information from the Servicer within the agreed timeframe, be required to conduct such tests following each Applicable Calculation Date.